l4d/21/README.md

 # Important: This is early access, that means some things are unfinished or missing.
 Target completed release is by Nov 9th.

-## Install
-1. Extract the
-2. Select Yes to overwrite
-3. Go to ../left4dead/custom directory
-4. Install the 3 fonts named crosshairs, icons, and heebo

 ## Customization
 ##### Customizing your Theme Color
 1. Go to ../left4dead/custom directory